sproutfund/field-guide/community-building/campaigns/index.md

 1. What roles do you need contributors to play to help you achieve your goals?
 2. How might you recruit contributors to join you?
 3. Are your helpers and vendors representative of your audience and responsive to their needs?

-## Planning Tools

-Use the <a href="https://drive.google.com/open?id=1gA0d42b4SaC4sWjROwSMpBbQDr9qOH2P">**_Campaign Builder_**</a> to help you create a high-level, one-page plan for your campaign.

-Use the <a href="https://drive.google.com/open?id=1nCLW0w_PVVaUa9ue9rFZN4KztROOQ8Ot">**_Experience Cards_**</a> to help you brainstorm the kinds of action-oriented experiences you might include in your campaign.
-Remember, you can use the same experience type more than once!

-Then, use the <a href="https://drive.google.com/open?id=1I3nZ17F4FZw6IYeFXEyrDOlPX9B-kbv8">**_Campaign Arc_**</a> to illustrate how you might stitch those experiences together to create your campaign.
-This will enable you to create a one-page summary of your trajectory.

-Finally, use the <a href="https://drive.google.com/open?id=1iEz99pTPr_ou9apLu1iYkFIg67_t4_9P">**_Experience Builder_**</a> to plan each experience in your campaign in greater detail.